Quick Answer

 b.
 Unemployment – Much like in the macroeconomic example above, this number tells the number of people looking for jobs in an economy.
 When more jobs are available, the number will go down, and when there are fewer jobs available, the number will go up.

-This type of economic news affects the lives of many investors and business people alike.
-This type of news focuses on what is happening in the financial markets, which include bond and stock markets.
+This type of news affects the lives of many investors and business people alike.
+It focuses on what is happening in the financial markets, which include bond and stock markets.
+Regulatory bodies such as the Securities and Exchange Commission (SEC) and the FDIC also generate significant financial news that impacts both consumers and institutions.

 Sources Of Financial News

 As its name suggests, technical economic news focuses on how different information affects different types of financial data.
-It also includes news concerning specific industries, such as the markets for oil or gas prices.
-Examples include Oil demand, Gasoline prices, Commodity prices, Unemployment rates, and Consumer confidence.
+It also covers news concerning specific industries, such as the markets for oil or gas prices, as tracked by the U.S. Energy Information Administration (EIA).
+Examples include oil demand, gasoline prices, commodity prices, unemployment rates, and consumer confidence as measured by the Conference Board’s Consumer Confidence Index.

 What Is The Importance Of Economic News

-Additionally, economic news ties in with many other fields of economics.
-For example, for an economy to be stable, the consumer has to have a steady stream of income from which they can spend freely.
+Broader economic conditions also tie in with personal credit health.
+For an economy to be stable, the consumer has to have a steady stream of income from which they can spend freely.
 With this income stream, the economy will maintain itself and continue towards a more stable state.
+Credit metrics, including a consumer’s FICO Score, debt-to-income ratio (DTI), and annual percentage rate (APR) on loans, are closely linked to the broader economic conditions reported in the news.

 A Brief History Of Economic News In The United States

 The practice of journalism has a long history in the United States, spearheaded by newspapers such as The New York Times and The Wall Street Journal.
-As journalism and reporting, in general, began to increase, the necessity for more detailed reporting led to the inclusion of more specialized news.
+As journalism and reporting began to increase, the necessity for more detailed coverage led to the inclusion of more specialized news.
 Today, financial information is just as important as the daily news and politics detailed in most American newspapers and television stations.

 One of the most famous early trends in economic reporting was the rise of “finance news.”
 This reporting focused on banks and other businesses making large sums of money from financial services or commodities, such as oil.
 Industries like manufacturing also had their specialized coverage with a focus on annual reports published yearly.